decentraland/documentation/content/player/marketplace/marketplace.md

 4. Confirm this transaction on your Ethereum client and wait for the network to verify it.

 {{< hint warning >}}
-**📔 Note**   If this is your first time selling an item of this asset type on the Marketplace, you will also be asked to confirm a one-time transaction to allow the Marketplace to accept MANA.
+**📔 Note**:  If this is your first time selling an item of this asset type on the Marketplace, you will also be asked to confirm a one-time transaction to allow the Marketplace to accept MANA.
 {{< /hint >}}